cotect/covid-local-api/README.md

 ## Local deployment

-To run the API locally, clone this repo and run the following command to start the API server locally:
+To run the API locally, clone this repo and run the following command:

     cd ./covid-local-api/app/covid_local_api
     uvicorn local_test:app --reload

 The API should now be accessible at 127.0.0.1:8000.
+You can also deploy the API with docker, using the dockerfile in the repo.

 ## Endpoints